 And he has his own friend, too.
 It’s Alexa or Siri?
 I don’t know maybe it’s Google.
 He always changes his buddies, and I forget their names.
 Anyway, he lets them do all kinds of things – look up places, reserve dinner tables and once I heard him get a dentist appointment like that!
-I was so scared that he will go there!
+I was so scared that he would go there!

 How to deal with robots?

-At home, we have a robot named Christy, and she’s a much better robot that my classmate, Nick has at home.
+At home, we have a robot named Christy, and she’s a much better robot than the one that my classmate, Nick has at home.
 Because Christy can smile and she remembers my name and always greets me when I come from school, so I’m not alone even if my mom and dad have to work until late.
 Sometimes she also helps me do the dishes that I don’t like to do, but I need for collecting my virtual coins.